deweylab/RSEM/README.md

 ### Prerequisites

-C++ and Perl are required to be installed.
+C++, Perl and R are required to be installed.

 To take advantage of RSEM's built-in support for the Bowtie alignment program, you must have [Bowtie](http://bowtie-bio.sourceforge.net) installed.

-If you want to plot model learned by RSEM, you should also install R.

 ## <a name="usage"></a> Usage